 git clone https://github.com/trailofbits/algo cd algo python -m virtualenv env source env/bin/activate python -m pip install -U pip python -m pip install -r requirements.txt

 Set up the username for the people who will be using the VPN.
 To accomplish this, use your favorite text editor, such as Nano or Vim to edit the config.cfg file in the ~/algo directory:

-Remove the lines that represent the default users “dan” and “jack” and add your own (e.g., “john”), so that the corresponding section of the file looks like this:
+If you wish, remove the lines that represent the default users phone, laptop, and desktop add your own (e.g., john), so that the corresponding section of the file looks like this:

 users: - john

 After saving the file and exiting the text editor, execute the following command in the ~/algo directory to install Algo software:

 When prompted by the installer, select the option to install “to existing Ubuntu 18.04 server”: